Professional Travel to Conferences

 - Entries on a monthly credit card bill are NOT receipts, and must be accompanied by original receipts or invoices.

 - By federal regulation, the College cannot reimburse faculty members for personal expenses such as pet care, lawn care, laundry, house sitting, child care or physical fitness expenses while traveling.

 Travel Advances.
 Faculty may request an advance for conference travel by completing an Advance Request form.
 Advances may be used for airfare, conference registration, and lodging.

-- The amount advanced is actually an interest-free loan from Bates to the individual.
-No account is actually charged for the reimbursement until the Travel Expense Report is submitted AFTER the travel.
-The individual is legally responsible for the payback of the loan by submitting the Travel Expense Report or by personal check.
+- The amount advanced is not charged as an expense until the Travel Expense Report is submitted AFTER the travel.
+The individual is responsible for submitting the Travel Expense Report or returning the travel advance funds by personal check.

 - All advances must be retired within ten days after the travel event by submission of the Travel Expense Report or a personal check.

 - Final reimbursement to the individual following a Travel Expense Report will be the total trip expense minus the advance.